bluehalo/node-fhir-server-mongo/README.md

 ## Getting Started

-The project can be installed with either Docker or Nodejs.
+Install with either Docker or Nodejs.

 **With Docker**